 In cases where a product, nationally approved in more than one EU country, becomes an MRP product through a referral, it is quite likely that the eCTD dossiers submitted nationally are incompatible and thus cannot be used to continue the MRP dossier.
-The dossier might then have to start anew, from sequence 0000 and be compiled in line with CMDh guidance 'Requirements on submissions for New Applications within MRP, DCP or National procedures'.
+The dossier might then have to start anew, from sequence 0000 and be compiled in line with the CMDh Best Practice Guide on the use of eCTD in the MRP/DCP.
 In such cases, a baseline submission might be justified in order to give all the CMSs access to the previously submitted documentation.
 For details on how to transfer existing eCTD lifecycle from one procedure to another (e.g. at the end of an Article 30), see Section 2.12.3 below.